MartinHinz/personal_webpage/_posts/blog/2017-01-23-bayesian_calibration.md

 If the ratio is more than 1 (second proposal is better), we keep it.

-If it is less than one (second proposal is worse), we it with a probability equal to the ratio.
+If it is less than one (second proposal is worse), we keep it with a probability equal to the ratio.
 Meaning, we roll a dice...

 ```r